A vanilla MLP, trained on MNIST

 What is an MLP?

-The last layer of the MLP will have 10 neurons, one for each digit (0-9).
-The output of each neuron in the last layer will be a probability from 0 to 1, representing the likelihood that the input image belongs to that digit.
-The neuron with the highest probability will be the predicted digit.
+The last layer has 10 neurons, one for each digit (0–9).
+The output of each is a probability from 0 to 1 — the likelihood that the input image belongs to that digit.
+The neuron with the highest probability wins.

 Input Layer Hidden Layer Output Layer